karmabum/ares-prompts-plugin/README.md

 ## Updating Custom Files

-If you don't have any edits to your custom
+If you don't have any edits to your custom-routes.js already, you can replace it with the custom_files/custom-routes.js